-Sprayers should be calibrated after every fourth application and the sprayer system and nozzles should be checked before every use.
-The time it takes to gather the information needed to calibrate a sprayer may more than offset losses due to an improperly calibrated sprayer.
+Sprayers should be calibrated after every fourth application.
+The sprayer system and nozzles should be checked before every use.
+The time it takes to gather the information needed to calibrate a sprayer will offset any losses from an improperly calibrated sprayer.

 There are three main calculations used in calibrating a sprayer: